KelsierLuthadel/packet_hunter/README.md

 This tool scans large packet capture files (pcapng) for interesting data and dumps the output into separate files for later analysis.

+Let's say you have multiple large captures from Wireshark, and you are only interested in HTTP only traffic (not HTTPS), then Packet Hunter will extract the necessary packets from the input files and merge them into a single file.
+If you are only interested in TLS traffic that is older than TLS 1.2, then Packet Hunter can extract the necessary packets.

 **Usage**
 ```
 usage: packet_hunter.py [-h] [-i SOURCE] [-d DESTINATION] [-c CONFIG]